orbitalsqwib/tp/docs/UserGuide.md

 <box type="info" seamless>

 **Note:** The `view` command works with any currently displayed patient list.
-After using `list`, `search`, or any other command that filters patients, you can use `view` with the index from that filtered list.
-This allows you to quickly navigate and view patient details entirely through keyboard commands.
+After using `list`, `search`, or any other command that filters patients, you can use `view` with the patient index from that filtered list.
+This allows you to quickly view patient details entirely through keyboard commands.

 </box>